 - English Speakers of Other Languages (ESOL): Andrew Miele, Lara Oerter, Naina Rakes

 - Art: Margaret Gearin

 - Media: Sarah Breslaw, Tanya Jackson (Media Assistant)

-- Music: Sherri Pfaff (General Music Director), Luis Godinez (Instrumental Music Director)
+- Music: Sherri Pfaff (General Music Director), Javier Godinez (Instrumental Music Director)

 - Physical Education: Damian Grasso

 - Resource: Priya Agarwal, Sydney Dennin, Stephanie Ulaky

 - Technology Support Specialist: Wilson Tsang